 You should only decide to place a continuation bet when you know the type of opponent you’re up against.
-Are they an aggressive poker player or have they folded on the continuation bets made by other players?
+Are they an aggressive poker player, or have they folded on the continuation bets made by other players?
 Remember that your opponents will often miss the flop completely, making this strategy even more effective.
-Just remember that this doesn’t guarantee you a win every time — sometimes your opponents may try to trick you.
+Just remember that this doesn’t guarantee you a win every time — sometimes, your opponents may try to trick you.

-When to avoid a c-bet
+When to avoid placing a c-bet

 Online poker is a game of prediction, and you can never know which boards will help you and which won’t.
-You need to predict the hand that your opponent is likely to have called with, and guess whether it’s strong enough for them to stick around.
-You don’t want to bet if they have high-ranking cards – for instance, a straight hand with 7, 8, and 9.
+You need to predict the hand that your opponent is likely to have called with and guess whether it’s strong enough for them to stick around.
+You don’t want to bet if they have high-ranking cards – for instance, a straight hand with 7, 8 and 9.
 In that case, you’re better off just checking.

 Always remember your position (the order in which players are seated at the table).
 It becomes more difficult to c-bet when you are out of position.
 If you fire a c-bet in every turn and suddenly give up when your opponents call, they’re likely to notice and forfeit the pot by calling your raises in position and calling your flop bet.
-Always keep your c-bets to the minimum if you raise before the flop is called in position.
+Always keep your c-bets to a minimum if you raise before the flop is called in position.
 Aggressive opponents are most likely to make your playing strategy more difficult.